citp/privacy-policy-historical/p/pl/plu/pluralsight.com.md

 We use an outside credit card processing company to bill you for goods and services.
 These companies do not retain, share, store or use personally identifiable information for any other purpose.

 We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or to comply with a judicial proceeding, court order, or legal process served on our website.

 #### Control of your Personal Information

 When you register, or otherwise give us personal information, pluralsight.com will not share that information with third parties without your permission, other than for the limited exceptions already listed.
-It will only be used for the purposes stated above.
+It will only be used for the purposes stated in this privacy policy.

 The vast majority of our communication with you will occur through our weblog syndication (RSS feeds).
 This is naturally an optional service to which you can subscribe using a news aggregator of your choice.

 Pluralsight will occasionally email notices such as date changes for events for which you have enrolled.
 You will not be able to choose to unsubscribe to these mailings, as they are considered an essential part of the service you have chosen.

 #### Access to your Personal Information